 Segpay is pleased to announce the opening of its European Union office based in Dublin, Ireland.
 Segpay recently received its EU Payment Institution license from the Central Bank of Ireland ahead of BREXIT.
 This will cover all Segpay payment and merchant services in the EU and it will also maintain licenses in the UK for all UK based merchants.

 “We’ve spent countless hours preparing for Brexit because it was so important to have our merchants remain on solid ground when Brexit officially goes into motion,” said Cathy Beardsley, Segpay President and CEO.
-“Now that we have an office and license in place, our merchants can continue to focus on their business as we work with acquirers to get everyone paid.”
+“Now that we have an office and license in place, our merchants can continue to focus on their business as we work with acquirers to keep processing running smoothly during this transition period.”

 With the opening of its subsidiary in Ireland, Segpay now has offices and outposts in six countries around the world.
 Read more about the opening of Segpay Ireland featured in YNOT and XBIZ.